websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 If you're upgrading from 6.2 or earlier, update your file store configuration.
 See the [Updating the File Store](../configuration-and-infrastructure/updating-the-file-store.md) for more information.
 ```

 Modifying a database while it's detached from your Liferay instance allows you to [tune the database for upgrade operations](../upgrade-stability-and-performance/database-tuning-for-upgrades.md), [prune unnecessary data](../upgrade-stability-and-performance/database-tuning-for-upgrades.md) (e.g., unneeded versions of Web Content, Documents, and more) to improve upgrade performance, and resolve upgrade issues.
-These activities are especially important for upgrading DXP and any large, critical Portal CE environments safely and as quickly as possible.
+These activities are especially important for upgrading DXP and any large, critical Portal environments safely and as quickly as possible.
 After you've accounted for tuning and pruning the database and completing relevant tasks described in the [Upgrade Overview](./upgrade-overview.md), you're ready to setup up the new installation and upgrade the database using the upgrade tool.

 If you're [upgrading to a new Liferay Docker image](../../installing-liferay/using-liferay-docker-images/upgrading-to-a-new-docker-image.md) and want to use the Database Upgrade Tool, you'll use that tool from a [Liferay Tomcat Bundle](../../installing-liferay/installing-a-liferay-tomcat-bundle.md) of the new Liferay version.